 A friend recently convinced me to read Brené Brown’s Daring Greatly.
-So I’ve added this book to the half-dozen or so barely begun books that sit plaintively on my nightstand, waiting for their owner’s attention that has been destroyed by the Internet (see above), to be corralled and channeled in their direction.
+So I’ve added this book to the half-dozen or so barely begun books that sit plaintively on my nightstand, waiting for their owner’s attention that has been destroyed by the Internet (see above), to be corralled and channelled in their direction.

 One of the chief themes of the book is, as far as I can tell at this early stage, vulnerability.
 At one point, Brown describes vulnerability thus:

 I define vulnerability as uncertainty, risk, and emotional exposure.